gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 Scarpet provides convenient methods to access and modify information about structures as well as spawn in-game structures and features.
-List of available options and names that you can use depends mostly if you are using scarpet with minecraft 1.16.1 and below or 1.16.2 and above since in 1.16.2 Mojang has added JSON support for worldgen features meaning that since 1.16.2 - they have official names that can be used by datapacks and scarpet
+List of available options and names that you can use depends mostly if you are using scarpet with minecraft 1.16.1 and below or 1.16.2 and above since in 1.16.2 Mojang has added JSON support for worldgen features meaning that since 1.16.2 - they have official names that can be used by datapacks and scarpet.
+If you have most recent scarpet on 1.16.4, you can use `plop()` to get all available worldgen features including custom features and structures controlled by datapacks.
+It returns a map of lists in the following categories:
+`'scarpet_custom'`, `'configured_features'`, `'structures'`, `'features'`, `'configured_structures'`

-### Previous Structure Names, including variants (as of MC 1.16.3)
+### Previous Structure Names, including variants (MC1.16.1 and below)
 *   `'monument'`: Ocean Monument.
 Generates at fixed Y coordinate, surrounds itself with water.
 *   `'fortress'`: Nether Fortress.
 Altitude varies, but its bounded by the code.
 *   `'mansion'`: Woodland Mansion